 Legoland Trafford Centre or Legoland Discovery Centre as it is officially known is based at the Trafford centre in Manchester just up from the Sealife Centre.
 It is easy to find and has a free car park right next to it and as it is just outside the shopping arena you can choose to visit the Trafford Centre for some retail therapy, a spot of lunch or even a cinema trip too if you like and really make a day of it.

 Our experience of Legoland Trafford Centre

 We arrived at 1pm and were given our tickets and told we could stay till 5pm, we were also told that we could come and go during that time if we wanted to.
 I always think this is a great idea with attractions as if you want to break the day up you can, it also gives you the option of going somewhere else for food instead of eating on site which can usually be more expensive.

-Before you enter the main room of Legoland Manchester you have to go through the brick factory.
+Before you enter the main area of Legoland you have to go through the brick factory.
 I loved this bit as it really adds a bit of magic to the day and gets the kids excited.
 After you have helped fix the machines each child is gifted their own block of Lego and I think this a really lovely touch and is something tangible that the children get to keep as a reminder of their day.

 When the doors of the factory open into the main area you are greeted with a ride where you can shoot the badies and save the princess.
-From here you walk through a model village made from Lego which is ridiculously impressive, my favourite bit was the Blackpool sea front as it took me right back to my childhood days, from there it opens up into the main room.
+From here you walk through a model village made from Lego which is ridiculously impressive, my favourite bit was the Blackpool sea front as it took me right back to my childhood days, from there it opens up into the main area.

 In here you have